For24/PPE-detection-system/README.md

 # PPE-Detect
 To use our system, you have to have a GPU with at least 8 GB GPU memory.

+First, cd to our source folder:

+cd source

 Install following requirements:

 pip install -r requirements.txt

-then, cd to our source folder:

-cd source

 Detect on image or video file or video stream from webcam: